pygame/pygame/.github/ISSUE_TEMPLATE/bug_report.md

 **Stack trace/error output/other error logs**

 ```
-paste other relevent logs or stack traces here, if applicable
+paste other relevant logs or stack traces here, if applicable
 ```